 You start with an initial idea or business case.
 That is the point at which there is a commitment to spend time and resources to try to come up with an invention.
 But it may be no more than a wish or plan.
 Sometime after that research & development (R&D) and product development begins.
 And at some point one or more inventions are conceived.
 That might occur at the same time as the initial idea or closely following it.
 Or there might be considerable R&D and development work needed before it appears that an actual invention has been conceived.

 The invention is ready for patenting when it is possible to document how to make and use it.
 This might happen at the same time as conception.
-Or an invention might start as a loose collection of thoughts in the inventor’s and require extensive experimental testing before before the details can be meaningfully documented.
+Or an invention might start as a loose collection of disjointed thoughts in the inventor’s mind and require extensive experimental testing before before the details can be meaningfully documented.
 Building a working prototype is sufficient but not required.
 Sometimes you might just want to test different embodiments to determine which is most viable.
 What matters most is that an invention must be sufficiently developed beyond a mere wish or plan to invent before a patent application can be prepared.
 But the applicant also has to subjectively feel ready to move forward with patenting a particular invention too.

 Ideally, a patent application should be filed before any public disclosure, public use, or commercialization of the invention.
 This is required in many countries.
 Though there is a one-year grace period for patent filings in the United States after a public disclosure or sale by the inventor.

 The patentability search should ideally be conducted before patent application drafting begins.
 This allows the results of the patentability search to be fully taken into account while preparing the application.
 It is often possible to write a better patent application when the closest prior art is known.
-Differences and improvements over the prior art can be described more thoroughly.
+Differences and improvements over the prior art can be described more thoroughly that way.
 Also, if the patentability search is unfavorable then you can avoid the expense of preparing and filing a patent application.
 That is one of the best reasons to perform a search.

 It is possible to perform a patentability search while a patent application is being prepared.
 But once application drafting has begun it gets progressively harder to incorporate search results.
 And once a non-provisional application is filed the benefits of a patentability search drop close to zero.
 Though searches are still beneficial when done between the filing of a provisional patent application and the preparation of a non-provisional application.